theladyjaye/pyquerystring/README.md

 	{"dog[0]":["lucy"], "dog[1]":["tucker"], "dog[2]":["radar"], "id":[11]}
 ```

-This library is intended to inteligentally parse complex querystrings that python's library is unable to handle such as the following:
+This library is intended to intelligently parse complex querystrings that python's library is unable to handle such as the following:

 ```
 mylist[]=item0&mylist[]=item1